wggRobotic/.github/profile/README.md

 Luca is mostly working on the hardware in our rover, but he always lends a helping hand where it is needed.

 - **Dalea Badri**:
 Dalea focused on taking care of the logistics and organizes the TDP.
-She also in charge of our social media accounts.
+She also is in charge of our social media accounts.

 - **Fiona Schäff**:
 Fiona’s emphasis is on the logistics as well and she handles the TDP together with Dalea too.
 If help is needed with the hardware, she lends a helping hand.
-She overlooking the whole team.
+She is overlooking the whole team.

 - **Lino Odenbach**:
 Lino’s job is to work on the hardware with Florian Schäff and constructing the rover.